canjs/canjs/docs/can-guides/experiment/chat/chat.md

 When complete, you should see a list of messages in the __chat messages page__.

-This step creates a `Message` model, by first creating the `Message` type and then connecting it to a messages service at `http://chat.donejs.com/api/messages`.
-This adds [can-connect/can/map/map methods] to the `Message` type that let you:
+This step creates a `Message` model by first creating the `Message` type and then connecting it to a messages service at `http://chat.donejs.com/api/messages`.

+### Explanation

+The [can-connect/can/super-map/super-map super-map module] adds [can-connect/can/map/map methods] to the `Message` type that let you:

  - Get a list of messages:
    ```js